-- Eat with every meal: grains; bread, porridge or muesli, vegetables, fruit or berries. - Eat daily: potatoes and root vegetables, dairy products; milk, buttermilk, yoghurt, soured milk or cheese, meat, fish, chicken or eggs - Eat in moderation: butter, margarine, light spreads and oils, sugar, sweets, pastries and soft drinks, fried foods.
-Fast food; hamburgers, pizzas etc. chips and other snacks, salt (max 5 g daily, note hidden salt) - Do not replace meals: with snacks and treats!
-They are a source of extra energy without giving enough of the energy-yielding nutrients, vitamins and minerals you need to remain physically capable. - Monitor your weight development!: Your muscles will grow during conscript service, so a slight weight gain is natural.
-If you start to put on a lot of weight, however, look for the cause in any additional nutrition such as sweets, doughnuts and pizzas that you might have indulged in.
+- Eat the following with every meal grains; bread, porridge or muesli, vegetables, fruit or berries. - Eat the following daily potatoes and root vegetables, dairy products; milk, buttermilk, yoghurt, soured milk or cheese, meat, fish, chicken or eggs - Eat the following in moderation butter, margarine, light spreads and oils, sugar, sweets, pastries and soft drinks, fried foods.
+Fast food; hamburgers, pizzas etc. chips and other snacks, salt (max 5 g daily, note hidden salt) - Do not replace meals with snacks and treats!
+They are a source of extra energy without giving enough of the energy-yielding nutrients, vitamins and minerals you need to remain physically capable.

+Monitor your weight development!
+Your muscles will grow during conscript service, so a slight weight gain is natural.
+If you start to put on a lot of weight, however, look for the cause in any additional nutrition - such as sweets, doughnuts and pizzas - that you might have indulged in.
 They key is to balance eating with the amount of energy you burn.
 Be sure to keep following these healthy nutritional guidelines during your free time, at weekends and in the reserve after your service.

-6.4.3 Sleep and rest
+6.4.3 Sleep and Rest

 Sufficient, good quality sleep helps you recover from the day and gives strength and vitality.
-Long-term sleep deprivation puts your body under stress that slows down your recovery from physical strain.
+Long-term sleep deprivation puts your body under stress that is harmful for recovering from physical strain.
 The biggest changes are seen in vitality and alertness.

 Make sure you get enough sleep.
-If you sleep too little, your capability decreases and learning new things and skills becomes more difficult.
-In addition, sleep deprivation increases the risk of errors and dangerous situations.
+If you sleep too little, your capability decreases and learning new things and developing new skills weakens.
+In addition, sleep deprivation increases the risk of mistakes and dangerous situations.
 These factors are highlighted in exercises where the physical and psychological stress are often higher than in the training at the barracks.
 Every sleepless night significantly lowers a soldier's capability and well-being.
 As a result of complete sleeplessness capacity to function will collapse after the fourth day awake at the latest.
 In emergency conditions, soldiers may not get much sleep and they should try to regain some of their capacity to function by resting and taking short naps whenever possible.
-It is important to practise this even during training.
+It is important to drill this even in training conditions.
 In the demanding conditions of the battlefield it is vital that you take care of yourself, eat and sleep, whenever possible.

-Sleep is crucial to health and the capacity to function - no-one can manage long without sleep.
+Sleep is crucial to health and capacity to function - no-one can manage long without sleep.

 Remember that during your conscript service even the choices you make in your free time affect your recovery.
-Although a night out with your friends at the weekend seems like a tempting idea, remember that it strains even further your already strained body and mind.
-So at weekends, reserve some time for sleeping, resting and active recovery, for example enjoying the outdoors and good food with family and friends.
+Even though drinking with your friends at weekend seems like a tempting idea, remember that it strains even further your already strained body and mind.
+So at weekends, reserve some time for sleeping, resting, active recovery for example enjoying the nature and having good food with family and friends.

-6.5 Capability support in conscript service
+6.5 Capability Support in Conscript Service

-Brigade-level units have personnel whose job it is to support you when you need help or someone to talk to.
+Brigade-level units have personnel whose job it is to support you when you need help or someone to listen to your problems.
 This support network (social welfare officer, chaplain, physician, nurse, conscript committee and unit staff) is there for all conscripts.